mireia-fdezfdez/Malicious-and-Benign-Websites-Classification/README.md

 ## **Conclusions**
 Overall, the majority of models have returned a perfect score, with a small variance in its output.
 As it can be seen the the table above the best models found are the _Baggging Classifier_ using a _Logistic regressor_ as its base and 10 independent estimators; on the other hand, another perfect accuracy has been obtained with a much simpler model, it being a _SVC_ using a _linear_ kernel and 10 as the hyperparameter _C_.
 Unlike the unsupervised models, the supervised ones all take a rather small time to both fit and predict the data so until there is a bigger amount of samples there is no objective winner to which is the best one.

-other people: simple models, mine have more accuracy pero falta xarxes neuronals

 ## **Concepts to be worked on in the future**
 Finally, this is a brief list of work that could be done to improve this project:
 - It came to my attention that some people had thought of implementing neuronal networks but since my knowledge in the matter is limited I have not been able to implement one yet.